Connect with others who understand.

 This instance of radiation dermatitis in a person’s armpit was caused by radiation therapy for breast cancer.
 Symptoms of this type of rash include discoloration and peeling.
 (Medical Images)

-More serious symptoms include moist peeling of skin outside of folds, easy or spontaneous bleeding, or thick skin sores.
+More serious symptoms include moist peeling of skin outside of folds, bleeding easily or without known cause, or thick skin sores.
 If any of these symptoms occur, seek immediate medical care.

 Radiation recall symptoms may be similar to radiation dermatitis.
-Acute symptoms that require urgent care include:
+Seek urgent care if you develop:

 • Increasing pain